MertenD/process-flow/README.md

 5. **Complete Tasks**: Tasks will automatically appear in users’ worklists based on the process instance’s current state and the user's assigned role and can completed right there in the app.
 5. **Monitor Progress**: Use the dashboard to monitor active processes and track task completion and overall progress.
 6. **Track Statistics**: Users can view their personal statistics, including experience points, levels, coins, and badges, as a way to measure their engagement and progress.

 ---

+## ➿ App Process Flow (Engine)

+This section describes the workflow of process instances.

+### Involved Components

+- **Web App:** The interface that the user uses to start processes and complete tasks.
+- **Database:** Stores the status and progress of process instances, as well as the results of tasks.
+It also functions as an engine that executes process steps.
+- **External Servers:** These servers provide tasks, render them, and receive user input results.

+### Workflow Description

+1. **Creating a Process Instance**
+    - The user starts a new process instance via the web app or an API.
+    - The web app communicates with the database to create this instance and start the process.

+2. **Creating the First Step in the Database**
+    - The database creates the new process instance.
+    - At the same time, the first element in the process flow (flow element) is created.
+If it's a task, the instance's status is set to `TODO`.

+3. **Task is Displayed to the User**
+    - The user sees all elements in the web app under "Tasks" that have the `TODO` status and are assigned to their role.
+    - These tasks need to be completed by the user.

+4. **Opening the Task and Communication with External Server**
+    - The user opens a task in the web app.
+    - A request is sent to an external server.
+The server receives all information about the task, an ID, and a `responseURL`.
+    - The server renders the task (e.g., as a form) and displays it in an `iframe` within the web app.
+    - Once the user completes the task and clicks "Finish," the server sends the results and the task ID to the web app's `responseURL`.

+5. **Completing the Task in the Database**
+    - The web app receives the results from the server via an API endpoint.
+    - The web app invokes a function in the database to mark the task as completed and store the results.

+6. **Database Triggers the Next Element**
+    - A trigger in the database detects that the task is completed and creates the next flow element with the status `TODO`.
+    - This can either be a new user task or an automated step.

+7. **Automated Elements are Executed Immediately**
+    - If the next element in the process is an automated step (e.g., a gateway or the end of the process), the database automatically executes this step and creates the next flow element.

+8. **Concurrent Execution**
+    - The database can manage and execute multiple instances of a process simultaneously, allowing for parallel tasks or steps.

+---